tercen/flowsom_mst_shiny_example/README.md

-# Template Shiny operator for Tercen
+# FlowSOM MST Shiny operator for Tercen

-A template to create Shiny operators in Tercen.
+FlowSOM MST in Tercen.